yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 32. How do you add a background color to a cell?
 33. What are cell styles?

-#### Windows only
+### Windows only

 - What is the keyboard shortcut for opening the Format Cells dialog box?
 - What is the keyboard shortcut for applying the Format Painter tool?
 - How can you rotate text?
 - What is the purpose of the Font dialog box?

-### Windows only

-1. How can you access the Format Cells dialog box in Excel to apply custom formatting?
+- How can you access the Format Cells dialog box in Excel to apply custom formatting?

-## True/False (Mark T for True and F for False)

-## Multiple Choice (Select the best answer)

-What is the purpose of a cell format?

-(a) To change the appearance of a cell
-(b) To protect a cell from being changed
-(c) To add a formula to a cell
-(d) None of the above

 ## References